 Financial Management

 Comprehensive Cost and Requirement System (CCaR)

 The Comprehensive Cost and Requirement System (CCaR) is an enterprise program and financial management system that delivers real-time program information to government decision-makers.
-At the core of the CCaR System are automated reports and analysis tools which allow the program and financial managers to define program requirements, formulate program budgets, forecast program execution, and track
+At the core of the CCaR System are automated reports and analysis tools that allow the program and financial managers to define program requirements, formulate program budgets, forecast program execution, and track

+Financial Management